FrancescoSaverioZuppichini/DropPath/README.md

 ![alt](./images/StochasticDepthActive.svg)

-The idea is to reduce the number of layers/block used during training, saving time and make the network generalize better.
+The idea is to reduce the number of layers/blocks used during training, saving time and making the network generalize better.

 Practically, this means setting to zero the output of the block before adding.